- An estimated 90,000 packages disappear daily in New York City alone

 While packages will get lost from time to time, there are steps you can take to protect yourself or your customers.
 With Easyship you can take advantage of features such as:

-Up-to-date Tracking: Updated at each step of the delivery process, Easyship tracking provides customers with the most timely and relevant information to give them peace of mind and clear directions for a smooth delivery.
+Up-to-date Tracking: Updated at each step of the delivery process, Easyship tracking provides customers with the most timely and relevant information to give them peace of mind and clear directions for smooth delivery.

 Shipping Insurance: Have peace of mind when shipping by using our insurance option at reasonable rates.